drcmda/immer-wieder/README.md

 ## What about HOCs?

-Sometimes you need to access render props in lifecycles or you just don't like them at all.
+Sometimes you need to access state in lifecycles or maybe you just don't like render props at all.

 ```jsx
 import createContext from 'immer-wieder'